aaronparker/aaronparker.github.io/_posts/2013-12-28-customize-the-windows-default-profile.md

 [Regshot](http://sourceforge.net/projects/regshot/) is also useful for comparing a before and after change to the profile for determining registry value locations.

 Additionally Process Explorer can be useful for tracking down a process that might be responsible for writing a setting by viewing the command line used to launch the process.
-Finding settings can sometimes be a time consuming process, but once found and documented, you&#8217;ve got a detailed understanding of the default profile.
+Finding settings can sometimes be a time consuming process, but once found and documented, you've got a detailed understanding of the default profile.

 ### Editing the Registry